 before the Principal Registrar, a Registrar, a Deputy Registrar or the Prothonotary of that court.

+(2) The form of the oath or affirmation is —

+I, [name] of [address], [insert an oath or affirmation according to the Oaths, Affidavits and Statutory Declarations Act 2005] that I will truly and honestly conduct myself in the practice of a barrister and solicitor of the Supreme Court of Western Australia to the best of my knowledge and ability.

 [Rule 3 inserted in Gazette 17 Sep 1993 p.
 5055; amended in Gazette 19 Apr 2005 p.
-1300.]
+1300; 21 Feb 2007 p.
+582.]

 4. Entry on Roll of Practitioners